heig-vd-dai-course/heig-vd-dai-course/11.01-ssh-and-scp/01-course-material/README.md

 ## Objectives

-In this chapter, you will have a refresh about security and learn how to use the Secure Shell (SSH) protocol to connect to a remote machine.
+In this course, you will have a refresh about security and learn how to use the Secure Shell (SSH) protocol to connect to a remote machine.
 You will also learn how to transfer files from/to a remote machine with Secure Copy (SCP).